shawntabrizi/substrate-collectables-workshop/src/29/template/README.md

-# Buy Kitty Logic
+# Buy Kitty Extrinsic

-- TODO
+- TODO:
+	- Explain the need for `max_price`
+	- Hint how we can reuse the `do_transfer` function we made
+	- Explain to users `Preservation`